-The main differences with fractal coding are:
+The main differences with fractal coding are that:

--the search window is limited to a smaller neighbourhood of the current range (a 34×34 block centred on the range) to allow good robustness especially to cropping
+- the search window is limited to a smaller neighbourhood of the current range (a 34x34 block centred on the range) to allow good robustness especially with respect to cropping - after having found the best domain with the best transformation, we replace the range with this block to obtain an approximation, instead of keeping the IFS (Iterated Functions System) code.

--after having found the best domain with the best transformation, we replace the range with this block to obtain the approximation, instead of keeping the IFS (Iterated Functions System) code.
 Figure 1 summarizes the general process of fractal coding.